gmcmacran/TypeOneTypeTwoSim/README.md

 Compared to the one sample tests, type I error rates are further from the .05 target.
 The worst performing tests are within half a percentage point.

+Again, the empirical tests for skewness and kurtosis are exceptions.
+They are well above the target .05 rate.

 <img src="man/figures/README-typeOneSummary2-1.png" alt="" width="100%" />